jmpavlick/SpaFunctionAppADAuthGuide/readme.md

 ![Flow Diagram](./readme-images/flow-diagram.svg)

 This probably looks complicated.
 It's really not.
-From 30,000 feet, all of those flow steps are experienced user-side like this:
+From 30,000 feet, all of those flow steps are experienced user-side as follows:

 1. User visits your page and clicks "Sign In"
 1. User is redirected to sign in with his Azure AD domain credentials